-Founded in 1986, City Lore’s mission is to foster New York City – and America’s – living cultural heritage through education and public programs.
+Founded in 1985, City Lore is New York City’s center for urban folk culture.
+Our mission is to foster New York City – and America’s – living cultural heritage through education and public programs in service of cultural equity and social justice.
+City Lore encompasses a Lower East Side gallery space, performances, lectures, the People’s Hall of Fame, a POEMobile that projects poems onto walls and buildings, and programs throughout the five boroughs.
 We document, present, and advocate for New York City’s grassroots cultures to ensure their living legacy in stories and histories, places and traditions.
 We work in four cultural domains: urban folklore and history; preservation; arts education; and grassroots poetry traditions.
-In each of these realms, we see ourselves as furthering cultural equity and modeling a better world with projects as dynamic and diverse as New York City itself.
+In each, we seek to further cultural equity and model a better world with projects as dynamic and diverse as New York City itself.

 At City Lore, we abide by the definition set forth by Don Adams and Arlene Goldbard for cultural democracy, a society which allows many cultural traditions to co-exist on an equal footing and encourages active participation in cultural life, not just passive consumption of cultural products.
 We seek to foster webs of cultural meaning, linking past and present through tradition and creativity, encouraging the process whereby human beings, as sociolinguist Dell Hymes suggests, “shape deeply felt values into meaningful forms.”